notadeejay/rbc-training/data/Week 4 Day 2/00__Intro to jQuery__Lecture.md

 By the end of this class, you should be able to:
 - Create and manipulate elements on a page using jQuery
 - Collect user input
-- Use some of JavaScript’s built in functions like new Date() string.replace, JSON.parse
 - Iterate/loop over objects

 ## Teacher Notes